 Now let’s step through your Contact Form 7 settings so that emails are sent from this new mailbox.

 Change the From Email in Contact Form 7

-You’ll find your contact forms by clicking Contact » Contact Forms in the sidebar.
+You’ll find all your contact forms when you click Contact » Contact Forms in the sidebar.

-Find the form you’re having trouble with and hover your mouse over it.
+Find the form you’re having issues with and hover your mouse over it.
 Click on the link that says Edit.

 On the Edit Contact Form page, scroll down a little and click on the Mail tab.

 On the Contact Form 7 email settings screen, change the From field to the new email address you just created in your cPanel.

 Next, check that the Additional headers section says

 On the contact form,

 [your-email] is the name of the email field.
 So by using this tag as the reply-to address, any replies will go to the visitor, which makes more sense than sending them to your own account.